When the young pair began their life together, they were full of hope.

 Barbara L. Fredrickson, principal investigator at the Positive Emotions and Psychophysiology Laboratory (PEP Lab) at the University of North Carolina, and author of Positivity, wrote in Psychology Today:

 Hope is not the typical form of positivity that we know of; rather, it comes into play when our circumstances are dire… when fear, hopelessness or despair seem just as likely.

 Fredrickson was echoing the elements of hope from Barack Obama’s July 2004 Democratic National Convention speech in which he said:

 Hope in the face of difficulty.
 Hope in the face of uncertainty.
 The audacity of hope!

 Positive Psychology of Hope

-Hope in psychology is an overall perception that goals can be attained with beliefs and efforts.
+Hope in positive psychology is an overall perception that goals can be attained with beliefs and efforts.
 To hope means to have the agency and the pathways to go after the desired goals.

 Positive psychology sees hope in terms of positive future expectations.
 However, the nature of hope varies from person to person.
 Hope is not static but evolves as circumstances change, and individuals rework their expectations.